-The situation in three years prior to bankruptcy is that Year-3 shows the observed non-bankrupt cases are 14 banks, which were predicted as non-bankrupt but 7 banks were wrongly predicted as bankrupt, but turned out to be non-bankrupt.
-Whereas, 11 were predicted as non-bankrupt which further observed as non bankrupt and 12 were predicted correctly as bankrupt.
-Thus, the overall correct prediction percentage turned out in two years prior to bankruptcy to be 61.36.
+The situation in three year prior to bankruptcy that is Year-3 shows that the observed non-bankrupt cases are 14 banks, which were predicted as non-bankrupt but 7 banks which were wrongly predicted as bankrupt, turned out to be non-bankrupt.
+Whereas, 11 were predicted as non-bankrupt which further were observed as non bankrupt and 12 were predicted correctly as bankrupt.
+Thus, the overall correct prediction percentage turned out to be 61.36 in two years prior to bankruptcy.

-It has been observed that the accuracy rate shows a declining trend from 70.45 % one year prior to bankruptcy to 61.36 % for 2 years and 3 years prior to bankruptcy.
+It has been observed that the accuracy rate shows a declining trend from 70.45 % one year prior to bankruptcy to 61.36 % for years two and three prior to bankruptcy.